Quebec - Data Protection Overview

 - knowledge of the information could help the applicant in the grieving process; and

-- if the deceased person did not record in writing his refusal to grant such a right of access.
+- if the deceased person did not record in writing their refusal to grant such a right of access.

 The CAI has the power to impose monetary administrative penalties and to issue fines for penal offences.